Life after retirement doesn’t always end up looking like what you imagined.

 Life After Retirement Tip #14: Work out your financial plans

-Of course I won’t go into the nitty gritty of how to financially plan during next chapters, because not only am I not a Certified Financial Planner, but the majority of retirement advice is financial advice.
+Of course, I won’t go into the nitty-gritty of how to financially plan for life after retirement, because not only am I not a Certified Financial Planner, but (as you know) the majority of retirement advice out there is financial advice.

 However, I will say that from my experience marketing in the financial industry specifically to retirees – to make sure you won’t outlive your money you can work with a professional financial advisor who: